oracle/graal/docs/reference-manual/native-image/guides/build-and-run-native-executable-with-remote-jmx.md

     }
     ```

-2. Compile the Java file using the GraalVM JDK:
+2. Ccompile the application using the GraalVM JDK:
     ```shell
     javac SimpleJmx.java
     ```
     This creates _SimpleJmx.class_, _SimpleJmx$Simple.class_, and _SimpleJmx$SimpleMBean.class_ files.

 3. Add dynamic proxy configuration.
 JMX uses dynamic proxies, a [dynamic feature](../DynamicFeatures.md) of Java, to access MBeans.
 To be able to interact with the custom `SimpleMBean` at run time, you need to provide Native Image with additional [dynamic-proxy metadata](../ReachabilityMetadata.md#reflection) for the MBean interface.
-For this, create or modify a JSON file named _proxy-config.json_ with the following contents:
+For this, create or modify a JSON file named _reachability-metadata.json_ with the following contents:
     ```json
     {
       "reflection": [